 We can also tell you how the rules of intestacy would apply to you, or help you give someone the power of attorney to make important decisions for you in case you lose the physical or mental capacity to do so.

 Also, if you've lost a loved one and have to act as an executor to go through the probate process, we can help make things as simple and stress-free as possible by providing a solicitor to handle things for you

 Writing a Will can be as simple as you need it to be.
-We’ll help to make things clear so that if you die or become incapacitated, things happen exactly the way you want.
+Our online service helps to make things clear and straight-forward for you.

-Most people start with lots of questions, such as “what would happen if I died without a Will” and we’ve compiled a frequently asked questions page to answer some of these, but we also offer a free interview so you know what you need before you spend a penny.
+Most people start with lots of questions, such as “what would happen if I died without a Will” and we've compiled a frequently asked questions page to answer some of these, but we also offer guidance points along the way as you work through our process.